-Beginning in 2015 there will be more flexibility in meeting this MOC standard.
+There is now more flexibility in meeting this MOC standard.
 Diplomates may choose the activity most relevant to their own practice and practice setting.
 Diplomates must participate in one of the available Improvement in Medical Practice alternatives yearly in MOC years 1-5.
 Options that are available include:

-- 1. ABOG Improvement in Medical Practice Modules - 2.
+- ABOG Improvement in Medical Practice Modules - 2.
 Multi-specialty MOC Portfolio Approval Program - 3.
 ABOG-approved Quality Improvement (QI) Efforts - 4.
 ABOG-approved Simulation - 5.
-Quality Improvement (QI) Publications website (see below).
-Each Diplomate chooses topics that are most relevant to their practice from a list of modules.
+Quality Improvement (QI) Publications